Bakers#

 Step 3: Set up an identity and account

 Once you’ve installed the Wallet, you must set up an identity and an account.
-If using Concordium Legacy Wallet it is recommended to create a separate account to use as a baker account.
+If using Concordium Legacy Wallet it is recommended to create a separate account to use as a validator account.
 For instructions, see Create an identity and Create an account.

-Step 4: Add baking to an account
+Step 4: Add validation to an account

-Step 5: Register baker keys
+Step 5: Register validator keys

-For information about configuring and managing baking in Concordium-client, see Become a baker using the Concordium Client.
+, see Become a validator using the Concordium Client.

 Next steps#